allegro/turnilo/docs/configuration.md

 **database** (string)

-Which database to connect to
+The database to which to connect to.

 **user** (string)

 The user to connect as.
-This user needs no permissions other than 'SELECT'.
+This user needs no permissions other than SELECT.

 **password** (string)